 My ideal tenant is one that pays on time, is respectful of the neighbors, quiet, self-sufficient, and stays for at least two years or longer.
-In fact, this may be the ideal tenant of any landlord!
+These are the true tenants from heaven.

 Update: Doctor is out.
 Doctor brought over his 3 other more senior doctor friends and I believe they talked him out of it by filling his mind with luxuries and riches.
 My suspicion on his meticulousness came true.

 A newly wed 33 year old couple with two cats relocating from New York City.
 She graduated from a Top 10 business school and works as an executive recruiter.
 I'm not sure this is exactly the job she wanted after spending so much time and money going to b-school.

 The husband graduated from the same Top 10 business school 4 years ago and is in the money management industry.
 They have no student or car debt and make about $150,000 each.
 I cannot get an employer reference from the husband because his current employer doesn't know he is looking for a new job in SF, even though the employer is moving him out to SF to work for them!

 My other concern is that the wife is currently living at her family's house in Berkeley until her husband comes to SF.
 Their application is great, and they are very nice folks who I can see living here for 4 years.

 Two, male, 27 year first year big law associates who each make $160,000 base salary + potential bonus.
 They went to a top 10 law school in California.
 The one guy was very enthusiastic and loved the place and offered to pay 3 months up front plus the security deposit.
 They each have about $30,000 in savings and credit scores of 780 and 805.